Stem cell research is heralding a new age of possible medical treatments as scientists use them to grow transplantable cells and organs.

 A Global Epidemic

-Diabetes affects 387 million people worldwide and at least 21 million people in the United States.
+Diabetes affects 387 million people worldwide and at least in the United States.
 In the U.S., diabetes treatment costs healthcare systems at least $612 billion, or 11 percent of all medical spending on adults.

 Without proper management and treatment, diabetes can cause kidney failure, blindness, and gangrene leading to limb amputation.
-The World Health Organization predicts that diabetes will be the 7th leading cause of death by 2030.
+The World Health Organization predicts that diabetes will be the .

 This makes finding simple, effective, and streamlined cures for diabetes a major healthcare priority.
 While currently expensive and difficult to manage, stem cells may someday offer an affordable avenue of treatment.
 The source of the stem cells also remains in question.